meilisearch/specifications/text/0085-api-keys-scoped-api-keys.md

 - `indexes` is mandatory and should be an array of string.
 - `expiresAt` is mandatory and must be a valid `ISO 8601` datetime in the future or `null`.
 - If set, `description` should be a string or null.

+##### Errors

+- 🔴 Accessing this route without the `X-MEILI-API-KEY` header returns a [missing_authorization_header](0061-error-format-and-definitions.md#missing_authorization_header) error.
+- 🔴 Accessing this route with a key that does not have permissions (i.e. other than the master-key) returns an [invalid_api_key](https://github.com/meilisearch/specifications/blob/develop/text/0061-error-format-and-definitions.md#invalid_api_key) error.
+- 🔴 Sending a description with a value other than null or a string returns a `invalid_api_key_description` error.
+- 🔴 Omitting `actions` field from the payload returns a `missing_parameter` error.
+- 🔴 Omitting `indexes` field from the payload returns a `missing_parameter` error.
+- 🔴 Omitting `expiresAt` field from the payload returns a `missing_parameter` error.
+- 🔴 Sending an invalid value for the `actions` field returns an `invalid_api_key_actions` error.
+- 🔴 Sending an invalid value for the `indexes` field returns an `invalid_api_key_indexes`.
+- 🔴 Sending an invalid value for the `expiresAt` field returns an `invalid_api_key_expires_at`.
+- 🔴 Sending an invalid value for the `description` field returns an `invalid_api_key_description`.
+- 🔴 Omitted Content-Type header will lead to a 415 Unsupported Media Type - missing_content_type error code.
+- 🔴 Sending an empty Content-Type will lead to a 415 Unsupported Media Type - invalid_content_type error code.
+- 🔴 Sending a different Content-Type than application/json, application/x-ndjson or text/csv will lead to 415 Unsupported Media Type invalid_content_type error code.
+- 🔴 Sending an empty payload will lead to a 400 Bad Request - missing_payload error code.
+- 🔴 Sending a different payload type than the Content-Type header should return a 400 Bad Request - malformed_payload error code.
+- 🔴 Sending a payload excessing the limit will lead to a 413 Payload Too Large - payload_too_large error code.
+- 🔴 Sending an invalid ndjson format will lead to a 400 bad_request - malformed_payload error code.

 ---